OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

     self.driver.ilin_linear = [1, 0]

 Similarly, NEWSUMT has a flag parameter to indicate whether the objective function is linear or nonlinear.
 Setting ``lobj`` to 1 indicates a linear objective function.
-Setting it to 0 indicates a nonlinear objective function.
+Setting it to 0, which is the default value, indicates a nonlinear objective function.

 .. testcode:: NEWSUMT_show